LeanderNicolai/ALPR-Logistics/README.md

 <img align="center" width="550" src="https://github.com/LeanderNicolai/ALPR-Logistics/blob/master/imgs/P3.jpg">

 ##### 3. Reformatting of Output Files
-Since the output of the BBox Label tool did not output the coordinates of the bounding boxes in a Pascal VOC format, which is in XML, I wrote a Python script that makes the conversion that is seen in the image below.
+Since the output of the BBox Label tool did not output the coordinates of the bounding boxes in a Pascal VOC format, which is in XML, I wrote a Python script that makes the conversion that is seen in the image below (Conversion is from **right to left**).
 That script can be found [here](https://github.com/LeanderNicolai/ALPR-Logistics/blob/master/PascalReformat.py).

 <img align="center" width="600" src="https://github.com/LeanderNicolai/ALPR-Logistics/blob/master/imgs/P5.jpg">